Viktor1722/Court-Vision/README.md

 ## Design

 In terms of designing i was aming for clean and minimalistic approach in order to be inline with Apple's design guidlines.
 Furthermore I have oppted for a design that is going to make the user a daily plan and will give a sence of comfort in the app.
 The homepage i have uncluded the most popular workouts and sections with workouts that are unfinised then there is the explore page where the user can unclude workoits to it daily activity.
-Click here to see the design file: https://www.figma.com/file/MVDysO4qyWORPMlMYtyJXy/DUO-APP-IOS?type=design&node-id=69%3A8&mode=design&t=2b6pGrwOdQY9JVuj-1
+Click here to see the [design file] (https://www.figma.com/file/MVDysO4qyWORPMlMYtyJXy/DUO-APP-IOS?type=design&node-id=69%3A8&mode=design&t=2b6pGrwOdQY9JVuj-1)

 Since i hade only four weeks for developing the app i had my concentraition on implemention a shooting exersize.